mohammeddahhani/A-BFT-beamforming-802.11ad/README.md

 # Introduction:
 This repository contains a Python implementation of the IEEE 802.11ad A-BFT beamforming training medium access protocol **[1]**.

-In order to study the performance of IEEE 802.11ad A-BFT beamforming training, we developed a discrete-event time-driven custom simulator in Python that implements the A-BFT medium access protocol.
+We developed a discrete-event time-driven custom simulator in Python that implements the A-BFT medium access protocol.
 It closely follows the IEEE 802.11ad standard's specifications for each independently transmitting station.

 We model a Responder Sector Sweep (RSS) as a single frame transmission occupying one time slot.